What is an IDA?

 Who is eligible for the IDA?

-- To enroll in a Northwest Access Fund IDA, an applicant must show that:
+- To enroll in our matched saving program, an applicant must show that:

-- He or she is a Washington State resident with a physical, mental or sensory disability and/or caring for a child or other family member with a disability;
+- They are a Washington state resident with a physical, mental or sensory disability, or caring for a child or other family member with a disability;

 - Household income at the start of the savings program is equal to or less than 80% of the county median income, adjusted for household size;